MathOnco/valis/docs/README.rst

 #. **processed** shows thumnails of the processed images.
 These are thumbnails of the images that were actually used to perform the registration.
 The pre-processing and normalization methods should try to make these images look as similar as possible.

+#. **masks** show the images with outlines of their rigid registration mask drawn around them.
+If non-rigid registration is being performed, there will also be an image of the reference image with the non-rigid registration mask drawn around it.

 If the results look good, then one can warp and save all of the slides as ome.tiffs.
 When saving the images, there are three cropping options: